ZipCPU/eth10g/README.md

 ## Status

-As of Feb, 2023:
+As of March, 2023:

 - The PCB for this project is currently being designed.
 It has not yet entered the manufacturing stage.

-- The project RTL is currently in a draft assembly status.
-Verification work has not yet started, much less any hardware implementations.
+- The project RTL is still in a draft assembly status.
+Integration is not yet complete.
+Port mismatches abound.
+Component verification work has not yet started, much less integration testing or any hardware implementations.